swsnu/ReMon/README.md

 #### How to run the code
 Run the application either on local runtime, or YARN runtime, using the `run.sh` script provided in the `bin` folder.
-* Run on local runtime by adding the `-local true` option, while giving your data that is in HDFS as input (for OSes other than Linux, use your own OS's syntax of executing `.sh`):
+* Run on local runtime by adding the `-local true` option, while giving your data that is in HDFS using `-input` (for OSes other than Linux, use your own OS's syntax of executing `.sh`):
     ```
     ./run.sh -input sample -local true
     ```